Rohit-B-Kadam/Hex-Editor/README.md

 # Executable Dependence Wallet

-It is use to display data inside the exe.
+It is use to display data of exe.
 In addition we can search the keyword by given input in ASCII as well as Hex decimal.

 - __Framework:__ Dot Net.
 - __Front End:__ Windows Presentation Foundation (WPF)